perspeqtive/sulu-action-blocks-bundle/README.md

 ![compatibility](https://img.shields.io/badge/sulu%20compatibility-%3E=2.6%20&%20%3C3.0-52b6ca.svg)

 The **Sulu Action Blocks Bundle** allows you to create and manage reusable action blocks for your Sulu CMS project.
-It provides a straightforward way to define "controller actions", manage them via a dedicated admin interface, and give editors the flexibility to place them throughout the content tree.
+It provides a straightforward way to define "controller actions" with your custom business logic, manage them via a dedicated admin interface, and give editors the flexibility to place them throughout the content tree.

 This keeps your content management flexible and transparent, ensuring a consistent user experience even as your business logic evolves.

 ## 🚀 Features

-- **Centralized Action Management**: Manage all action blocks from a dedicated area in the Sulu Admin.
-- **Flexible Configuration**: Define business logic actions with custom parameters like target pages, text, or media.
+- **Flexible Configuration**: Define business logic actions with custom parameters like target pages, text, or media the same way, you are used to.
 - **Easy Integration**: Use a simple Twig function to render action blocks anywhere in your templates.
 - **Editor Friendly**: Editors can easily select and configure actions using the familiar Sulu interface.